 T: 01278 422926

-The Westonzoyland Pumping Station Museum of Steam Power and Land Drainage is a small industrial heritage museum dedicated to steam powered machinery at Westonzoyland in the English county of Somerset.
+The Westonzoyland Pumping Station Museum of Steam Power and Land Drainage is a small industrial heritage museum dedicated to steam powered machinery.
 It is a Grade II* listed building.

-Maunsel Lock Canal Centre and Tea Shop is run by Chris & Val Whitcombe.
-Persons of all ages can enjoy the tranquillity of canal life from the towpath or the waters perspective.
+Maunsel Lock Canal Centre and Tea Shop is run by Nicky.
+All ages can enjoy the tranquillity of canal life.

-The walking and cycle routes are even and well positioned so you can relax while you explore the canal.
-You can also follow the Somerset Space Walk, and should you need refreshing then the Maunsel Lock Tea Shop is a great place for a cream tea, cold drinks, ice cream, sandwiches, light lunches and especially homemade cake.
+The walking and cycle routes are even and well positioned, so you can relax while you explore the canal.
+You can also follow the Somerset Space Walk.
+If you require some refreshments the Maunsel Lock Tea Shop is a great place to stop.
+Cream teas, cold drinks, ice creams, sandwiches, light lunches and homemade cake are usually available.

 T: 01278 663 160

-Located in the village of Cannington, Somerset, The Walled Gardens of Cannington lie within the grounds of a medieval priory and many of its fine buildings, including the walls of the garden, remain.
-Having undergone extensive redevelopment, the Gardens were officially opened by HRH the Earl of Wessex, Prince Edward.
-Since then they have been accredited as a ‘quality assured visitor attraction’ by VisitEngland and named as a Royal Horticultural Society (RHS) partner garden.
-The Gardens are home to a Plant Heritage National Plant Collection® of Deschampsia and Santolina.
+Located in the village of Cannington, Somerset, The Walled Gardens of Cannington lie within the grounds of a medieval priory.
+Many of the fine buildings and the walls of the garden remain.
+After extensive redevelopment, the gardens were officially opened by HRH the Earl of Wessex, Prince Edward.
+They have been accredited as a ‘quality assured visitor attraction’ by VisitEngland and named as a Royal Horticultural Society (RHS) partner garden.
+The gardens are home to a Plant Heritage National Plant Collection® of Deschampsia and Santolina.
 All are displayed in a modern prairie style planting in the Collections Garden.
 The gardens have a Tea Room, Plant Nursery and Gift Shop which can all be accessed without the need to visit the gardens.
 There’s plenty to see and do for all the family!

-The McMillan Theatre is a new state-of-the-art, multi-million pound, 350-seat theatre and performing arts centre from Bridgwater College.
-Come along and enjoy open air screenings, film, comedy and dance performances showcasing emerging and existing talent in the heart of the South West.
+The McMillan Theatre is a state-of-the-art, multi-million pound, 350-seat theatre and performing arts centre.
+Enjoy open air screenings, films, comedy and dance performances showcasing emerging and existing talent in the heart of the South West.